AdobeDocs/experience-manager-65.en/help/sites-authoring/select-ui.md

 ## Setting Classic UI Authoring for Your Account {#setting-classic-ui-authoring-for-your-account}

-Each user can access his/her [user preferences](/help/sites-authoring/user-properties.md#userpreferences) to define if he/she wishes to use the classic UI for page authoring (instead of the default UI).
+Each user can access their own [user preferences](/help/sites-authoring/user-properties.md#userpreferences) to define if they want to use the classic UI for page authoring, instead of the default UI.

 This can be overridden by session settings.

 ## Switching to Classic UI for the Current Session {#switching-to-classic-ui-for-the-current-session}

-When using the touch-enabled UI desktop users might want to revert to the classic (desktop only) UI.
+When using the touch-enabled UI, desktop users might want to revert to the classic (desktop only) UI.
 There are several methods to switch to the classic UI for the current session:

 * **Navigation Links**

   >[!CAUTION]
   >
-  >This option for switching to the classic UI is not immediately available out-of-the-box, it must be specifically configured for your instance.
+  >This option for switching to the classic UI is not immediately available out-of-the-box, it must be configured for your instance.
   >
   >
   >See [Enabling Access to Classic UI](/help/sites-administering/enable-classic-ui.md) for more information.

-  If this is enabled, whenever you mouseover an applicable console, an icon appears (symbol of a monitor), tapping/clicking this will open the appropriate location in the classic UI.
+  If this is enabled, whenever you mouseover an applicable console, an icon appears (a monitor symbol).
+Tapping/clicking this opens the appropriate location in the classic UI.

-  For examples, the links from **Sites** to **siteadmin**:
+  For example, the links from **Sites** to **siteadmin**:

   ![syui-01](assets/syui-01.png)